 ILRCSF’s approach to service delivery reflects the Independent Living (IL) philosophy.
 Implicit in our consumer driven services is an expectation of consumer ability.
-Our staff, 90% of whom are people with disabilities, operate under the premise that persons with disabilities are experts on their own needs, and must therefore take the lead in collaborating with staff to identify needs, options and the strategies necessary to achieve the most beneficial outcome.
+Our staff, over 90% of whom are people with disabilities, operate under the premise that persons with disabilities are experts on their own needs, and must therefore take the lead in collaborating with staff to identify needs, options and the strategies necessary to achieve the most beneficial outcome.

 Erica Li, Clerical Assistant/Receptionist

 The Clerical Assistant/Receptionist is the first person consumers encounter when they come through the front door or call ILRCSF’s main phone number.
 Erica provides Information and Referral services, directs consumers to staff members who are best suited to their individual needs, and assists in signing consumers up for workshops and on-site events.
 In addition to English, Erica is fluent in several dialects of Chinese.

 Jessie Lorenz, Executive Director